cinnData/PythonBootcamp/[PY-01] What is Python?.md

 A **Python distribution** is a software bundle, which contains a Python interpreter and the standard library.
 Python distributions also have package managers for installing, uninstalling or updating packages.
 All distributions have a **package manager** called `pip`, and some distributions have a specific package manager.

 You can open a Pyhton kernel directly in a **shell** applications associated to your operating system.
 This means **Terminal** in Mac computers and **Prompt** in Windows computers.
 But, for this approach to work, the shell has to find the Python files.
-THis is automatic when the folder where the Python distribution is in the **path** of that shell.
+This is automatic when the folder where the Python distribution is in the **path** of that shell.
 In the contrary, you have to know where to find it.

 If you are just starting with Python, you will prefer a friendlier approach.
 Python distributions provide various interfaces to the Python interpreter.
 All include a **command line interface** (CLI), which may be a shell-like application or an **integrated development environment** (IDE).
 A Python IDE provides a Python-aware code editor integrated with the ability to run code from that editor.
 Details about the top popular Python distribution follow.